All The Other Voices

 Maybe when all the moving boxes were unpacked, she would feel more settled—more relaxed.
 The source of her anxiety wasn’t something she could exactly identify.
 It wasn’t obvious enough for anyone else to see.
-It was just the fact that inside she felt so broken.
-That deep ache left a powerful longing, yet at the same time it was oddly undetectable.
+It was just the fact that inside she felt broken.
+That deep ache left a powerful longing, yet it was oddly undetectable.
 Looking at her from the outside, everything in Marina’s life appeared to be fine.
 But clearly, inside, she was not.
-The internal judgement never stopped.
+The internal judgment never stopped.

 Marina picked up the stack of mail from the kitchen counter and crossed the living room to sit in the nook under the bay window.
 From her perch she had a view of the bustle on the sidewalk seven stories down.
 The southern exposure warmed her.

 Marina looked at her bills and separated the student loans to pay first.
 Then, she organized the mortgage and other statements by date, paying what she could and leaving the others until the next paycheck came.
 She hated the insecurity of it all.